 A lot of our genetic studies of neuropsychiatric illnesses, such as schizophrenia and bipolar disorder and autism, are really pointing toward the idea that it’s the regulation of these genes that’s varying from person to person in ways that shape our vulnerability to illness.
 And so, if we can understand how the genome is shaping how each gene is regulated in each cell type, we’re hoping to really get to the bottom of these questions of “How do our genes shape our risk of illness?
 And indeed, what are the cellular events that underlie an illness?”

 Like many scientists, Steve took a winding path to end up where he is now — from a passion for math to a C. elegans lab to human psychiatric genetics.
-I asked him to tell us a little bit about how he got there from here.
+I asked him to tell us a little bit about how he got here from there.

 When I was in college, I was most excited about mathematics, and I studied really mathematical areas of science like physics and economics.
 And it was really only around the end of college that my college roommate got me excited about biology.
 I hadn’t taken any biology or chemistry courses in college.
 And he exposed me to molecular biology for the first time and I was completely captivated.